-3. Safeguarding information for pupils
+4. Safeguarding information for pupils

 - All pupils in the school are aware that they may talk to any member of staff if they have concerns or worries.
 They may confide in anyone they feel comfortable to talk to.
 All staff make it clear that they must report any safeguarding concerns to the DSL. - The names of the DSL and Deputy are displayed around the school in cloakroom areas. - Personal, Social Health and Education (PSHE) lessons and assemblies are used to educate pupils in personal safety.
 Informing and encouraging pupils so they may take personal responsibility for their well-being.
-These form preventative measures against for example child sexual exploitation (at an age appropriate level.) - All pupils are encouraged to make independent decisions, understand that it is acceptable to change one's mind and to be able to say "No" to adults.
+These form preventative measures against for example child sexual exploitation (at an age appropriate level.) - All pupils are encouraged to make independent decisions, understand that it is acceptable to change one's mind and to be able to say "No" to adults. - All pupil are encouraged to make their wishes and wants known and the school values the child's voice.

-4. Safer Recruitment
+5. Safer Recruitment

-- The school follows the guidance provided in Part 3 of "Keeping Children Safe in Education" (September 2016) and the guidance provided by the Wiltshire Safeguarding Children Board (WSCB) in its recruitment process. - Measures include: enhanced Disclosure and Barring Service (DBS) checks with barred list information; identity checks, verifying a candidate's mental and physical fitness, qualifications, employment references and right to work in the UK - In line with Part 3 of "Keeping Children Safe in Education" (September 2016) the governing Body of Stratford-sub-castle Primary School adheres to its statutory responsibilities to check staff who work with children and to take proportionate decisions as to whether checks are required.
-Volunteers are appropriately supervised. - Checks are accurately recorded on a single central record.
+- The school follows the guidance provided in Part 3 of KCSiE and the guidance provided by the Wiltshire Safeguarding Children Board (WSCB) in its recruitment process. - All applications for paid or voluntary posts are scrutinised.
+The measures include: face to face interviews; enhanced Disclosure and Barring Service (DBS) checks with barred list information; identity checks, verifying a candidate's mental and physical fitness, qualifications, employment references and right to work in the UK - At least one person on any appointment panel has undertaken Safer Recruitment Training.
+This training is updated every five years as a minimum. - In line with Part 3 of KCSiE the governing Body of Stratford-sub-castle Primary School adheres to its statutory responsibilities to check staff who work with children and to take proportionate decisions as to whether checks are required.
+Volunteers are appropriately supervised. - We maintain a single central record (SCR) of whether the essential checks as set out in KCSiE, have been carried out or certificates obtained.

-5. Staff training and induction
+6. Staff training and induction

-- The DSL will attend safeguarding training at least once every two years, attend safeguarding forums and keep up to date with recommendations from serious case reviews, changes to national and WSCB policy and guidance. - The whole school staff group will receive safeguarding training at least every three years with annual up-dates and notifications of any necessary changes, reminders being made available as required. - All new staff, volunteers and governors receive safeguarding induction to ensure understanding of the safeguarding policies and procedures. - All volunteers receive a leaflet informing them of safe-guarding issues. - The Child Protection Policy and Code of Conduct are provided to all staff, including temporary staff and volunteers, on induction.
+- The DSL will attend safeguarding training at least once every two years, attend safeguarding forums and keep up to date with recommendations from serious case reviews, changes to national and WSCB policy and guidance. - The whole school staff group will receive safeguarding training at least every three years with annual up-dates and notifications of any necessary changes, reminders being made available as required. - All new staff, volunteers and governors receive safeguarding induction to ensure understanding of the safeguarding policies and procedures. - All volunteers receive a leaflet informing them of safe-guarding issues including Child protection, Prevent and Whistleblowing. - The Child Protection Policy and Code of Conduct are provided to all staff, including temporary staff and volunteers, on induction - All staff and the governing body receive Prevent Training - All governors complete at minimum on-line safeguarding training.

-6. Safer working practice
+7. Safer working practice